nikhilnair31/LoggyD/README.md

 - **leave_if_last:**
 If true, leaves the meeting if you are the last person in it.

-- **headless:**
-If true, runs Chrome in headless mode (does not open GUI window and runs in background).

 - **mute_audio:**
 If true, mutes all the sounds.